 March 21: War in the Age of Intelligent Machines

-Renowned physicist and commentator Noel Sharkey debates Duncan MacIntosh, Dalhousie University, on the role of autonomous weapons.
+Renowned computer scientist and commentator Noel Sharkey debates Duncan MacIntosh, Dalhousie University, on the role of autonomous weapons.
 Venue: Scotiabank Auditorium, Saint Mary’s University

 March 28: Frankenstein